jeromtom/rootd-landing-page/GOOGLE_SHEETS_SETUP.md

 1. Go to [Google Sheets](https://sheets.google.com/)
 2. Create a new spreadsheet
-3. Name it "Rootd Waitlist Data"
+3. Name it "rootd.app Waitlist Data"
 4. Copy the Sheet ID from the URL:
    - URL looks like: `https://docs.google.com/spreadsheets/d/SHEET_ID_HERE/edit`
    - The SHEET_ID_HERE is what you need